Credit Cards Travel Credit Cards

 This card is often overlooked by budget-conscious families because of its $695 annual fee.
 But when you consider all the benefits that come with it, it’s worth a second look for family travel.

 As an Amex Platinum cardmember, you’ll also get access to more than 1,400 airline lounges around the world — another great way to help erase the cost of food and drinks for your family before your flight.
-You can also enjoy up to $200 in Uber Cash (terms apply).
+You can also enjoy up to $200 in Uber Cash (starting 11/8/2024, you must use an Amex card as the payment method to redeem your Amex Uber Cash benefit).
 Add in the extra perks you’ll get from the complimentary Marriot Bonvoy Gold Elite and Hilton Honors Gold status, and The Platinum Card® from American Express becomes a great option for families.
 Select benefits require enrollment.

 Check out The Platinum Card® from American Express review for more details.